Please contact the Health Sciences Department at (805) 378-1433 for any questions with the nursing program or application process.

 • Minimum overall GPA of 2.5 or better in all college coursework.

 • Minimum Core Biology (Anatomy, Physiology, and Microbiology) with a letter grade of C or better, taken within seven years of application date.
-Please note you may petition the recency requirement through the Health Science Counselor.

 • Math M03 Intermediate Algebra or higher level math with a letter grade of C or higher, or two years of High School Algebra with a letter grade of B or higher in both semesters